Lyme disease: From 1970

 Before 1976, the elements of B. burgdorferi sensu lato infection were called or known as tick-borne meningopolyneuritis, Garin-Bujadoux syndrome, Bannwarth syndrome, Afzelius's disease, Montauk Knee or sheep tick fever.
 Since 1976, the disease has been most often referred to as Lyme disease, Lyme borreliosis, or simply borreliosis.

 The full syndrome now known as Lyme disease was not recognized until a cluster of cases originally thought to be juvenile rheumatoid arthritis was identified in three towns in southeastern Connecticut in 1975, including the towns Lyme and Old Lyme, which gave the disease its popular name.
 This was investigated by physicians David Snydman and Allen Steere of the Epidemic Intelligence Service, and by others from Yale University, including Stephen Malawista, who is credited as a co-discover of the disease.
 The recognition that the people in the United States had EM led to the recognition that "Lyme arthritis" was one manifestation of the same tick-borne condition known in Europe.

 Ecological factors contributed to the emergence of Lyme disease in the 20th century of northeastern United States.
 These factors include large-scale reforestation, the increase of white-tailed deer populations, and suburban development into formerly rural woodlands.

 In 1980, Steere, et al., began to test antibiotic regimens in adults with Lyme disease.
-In the same year, New York State Health Dept. epidemiologist Jorge Benach provided Willy Burgdorfer, a researcher at the Rocky Mountain Biological Laboratory, with collections of I. dammini [scapularis] from Shelter Island, New York, a known Lyme-endemic area as part of an ongoing investigation of Rocky Mountain spotted fever.
+In the same year, New York State Health Dept. epidemiologist Jorge Benach provided Willy Burgdorfer, a researcher at the Rocky Mountain Laboratories, with collections of I. dammini [scapularis] from Shelter Island, New York, a known Lyme-endemic area as part of an ongoing investigation of Rocky Mountain spotted fever.
 In examining the ticks for rickettsiae, Burgdorfer noticed "poorly stained, rather long, irregularly coiled spirochetes."
 Further examination revealed spirochetes in 60% of the ticks.
 Burgdorfer credited his familiarity with the European literature for his realization that the spirochetes might be the "long-sought cause of ECM and Lyme disease."
 Benach supplied him with more ticks from Shelter Island and sera from people diagnosed with Lyme disease.
 University of Texas Health Science Center researcher Alan Barbour "offered his expertise to culture and immunochemically characterize the organism."
 Burgdorfer subsequently confirmed his discovery by isolating spirochetes identical to those found in ticks from people with Lyme disease.
 In June 1982, he published his findings in Science, and the spirochete was named Borrelia burgdorferi in his honor.

 After the identification of B. burgdorferi as the causative agent of Lyme disease, antibiotics were selected for testing, guided by in vitro antibiotic sensitivities, including tetracycline antibiotics, amoxicillin, cefuroxime axetil, intravenous and intramuscular penicillin and intravenous ceftriaxone.
 The mechanism of tick transmission was also the subject of much discussion.
 B. burgdorferi spirochetes were identified in tick saliva in 1987, confirming the hypothesis that transmission occurred via tick salivary glands.